 "Be all the dead forgot," said Foldath's bursting wrath.
-"Did not I fail in the field?
-Shall I then hear the song?
+"Did not I fail in the field ?
+Shall I, then, hear the song ?
 Yet was not my course harmless in war.
 Blood was a stream around my steps.
 But the feeble were behind me.
 The foe has escaped from my sword.
 In Clon-ra's vale touch thou the harp.
 Let Dura answer to the voice of Hidalla.
-Let some maid look, from the wood, on thy long, yellow locks.
+Let some maid look, from the wood, on thy long yellow locks.
 Fly from Lubar's echoing plain.
-This is the field of heroes!"
+This is the field of heroes !"

-"King of Erin," Malthos said, "it is thine to lead in war.
+"King of Erin \," Malthos said, "it is thine to lead in war.
 Thou art a fire to our eyes, on the dark-brown field.
 Like a blast thou hast past over hosts.
 Thou hast laid them low in blood.
 But who has heard thy words returning from the field?
 The wrathful delight in death: their remembrance rests on the wounds of their spear.
 Strife is folded in their thoughts: their words are ever heard.
 Thy course, chief of Moma, was like a troubled stream.
-The dead were rolled on thy path: but others also lift the spear.
-We were not feeble behind thee; but the foe was strong."
+The dead were rolled on thy path; but others also lift the spear.
+We were not feeble behind thee ; but the foe was strong."

-^{} This speech of Malthos is, throughout, a severe reprimand to the blustering behaviour of Foldath.
+\ This speech of Malthos is, throughout, a severe reprimand to the blustering behaviour of Foldath.

 Cathmor beheld the rising rage, and bending forward of either chief: for, half-unsheathed, they held their swords, and rolled their silent eyes.
 Now would they have mixed in horrid fray, had not the wrath of Cathmor burned.
-He drew his sword: it gleamed thro' night, to the high-flaming oak!"
+He drew his sword; it gleamed through night, to the high-flaming oak!
 "Sons of pride," said the king, "allay your swelling souls.
 Retire in night.
-Why should my rage arise?
-Should I contend with both in arms?
+Why should my rage arise ?
+Should I contend with both in arms ?
 It is no time for strife!
 Retire, ye clouds, at my feast.
 Awake my soul no more."

-They sunk from the king on either side; like two columns of morning mist, when the sun rises, between them, on his glittering rocks.
-Dark is their rolling on either side; each toward its reedy pool!
+They sunk from the king on either side; like\ two columns of morning mist, when the sun rises, between them, on his glittering rocks.
+Dark is their rolling on either side; each toward its reedy pool !

 Silent sat the chiefs at the feast.
 They look, at times, on Atha's king, where he strode, on his rock, amid his settling soul.
 The host lie, along the field.
-Sleep descends on Moi-lena.
-The voice of Fonar

-^{} This comparison is favourable to the superiority of Cathmor over his two chiefs.
+\ This comparison is favourable to the superiority of Cathmor over his two chiefs.
 I shall illustrate this passage with another from a fragment of an ancient poem, just now in my hands.
 "As the sun is above the vapours, which his beams have raised; so is the soul of the king above the sons of fear.
-They roll dark below him; he rejoices in the rohe of his beams.
+They roll dark below him; he rejoices in the robe of his beams.
 But when feeble deeds wander on the soul of the king, he is a darkened sun rolled along the sky; the valley is sad below; flowers wither beneath the drops of the night."

-ascends alone, beneath his distant tree.
-It ascends in the praise of Cathmor, son of Larthon of Lumon.
+Sleep descends on Moi-lena.
+The voice of Fonar ascends alone, beneath his distant tree.
+It ascends in the praise of Cathmor, son of Larthon \ of Lumon.
 But Cathmor did not hear his praise.
 He lay at the roar of a stream.
 The rustling breeze of night flew over his whistling locks.

 His brother came to his dreams, half-seen from his low-hung cloud.
 Joy rose darkly in his face.
-He had heard the song of Carril.† A blast sustained his dark-skirted cloud; which he seized in the bosom of night, as he rose, with his fame, towards his airy
+He had heard the song of Carril †.
+A blast sustain-